Guide to probate

 Does everyone need to use probate?

 No. Many estates don't need to go through this process.
-If there's only jointly-owned property and money which passes to a spouse or civil partner when someone dies, probate will not normally be needed.
+If there's only jointly-owned property and money which passes to a spouse or civil partner when someone dies, probate (or 'confirmation', in Scotland) will not normally be needed.

-If you're not sure whether probate is necessary, seek advice from HM Revenue & Customs (HMRC).
+If you're not sure whether probate is necessary, seek advice from HM Revenue & Customs.

 How long does probate take?

-Once you've got it, the amount of time it takes to complete depends on the estate's complexity.
+Once you've got it, the amount of time it then takes to complete probate will depend on the estate's complexity.
 An estate that includes property to sell, or multiple shares and investments, will inevitably take longer to deal with than one simply consisting of money in a bank account.
 Probate can take months, and in very complex cases, even years.

 How much does probate cost?